 FIGMENT is a community-based event organized and run by volunteers.
-FIGMENT Weekend does not provide funding for the production, transportation, or insurance of works to, at, or from the island.
+FIGMENT does not provide funding for the production, transportation, or insurance of work to, at, or from the island.
 FIGMENT encourages artists to apply for outside grants and fundraise for your project within your personal capacity.

-Please note that fundraising at the FIGMENT Weekend Event itself is prohibited, including selling art, soliciting donations, or displaying business sponsorship logos.
+Please note that fundraising at the FIGMENT Festival is prohibited, including selling art, soliciting donations, or displaying business sponsorship logos.
 For more information, see the section on decommodification.

 PROJECTS WITH ADULT THEMES